Car Parking in Japan: A Guide for Overseas Tourists

 Elevator Car Parking

-A Japan car parking lift often requires you as a driver to sit in the car and find the assigned parking space yourself, but there are automated parking garages in Japan where the car is moved into position and placed in the right spot.
+A car parking lift often requires you as a driver to sit in the car and find the assigned parking space yourself, but there are automated parking garages where the car is moved into position and placed in the right spot.

 This kind of rotating car parking system demands a lot of energy and is becoming increasingly uncommon as the cost of electricity goes up, and the use of cars in the narrow city centres declines.